KellerJordan/modded-nanogpt/records/060624_AdamW/README.md

+This is the log for my baseline AdamW training to which I compared the new Muon and SOAP optimizers.

-just the log, which is in the old format ("tel" lines are val loss)
+just the log, which is in the old llm.c format ("tel" lines are val loss)

 this was batch size 2^19, so ~5B tokens